Esri/dictionary-renderer-toolkit/docs/add-a-configuration-for-country-indicator-for-MIL-STD-2525C.md

 3. _Create new flag point symbol:_ The flag symbol can be created by importing an SVG file of the flag into a marker symbol layer in a point symbol.

-  a. _Add a new point symbol:_ With the temporary style active, under Manage, on the Styles tab, in  Create group, click open the New Item menu and click Point Symbol.
+  a. _Add a new point symbol:_ With the temporary style active, click the Manage tab on the ribbon, in  Create group, click open the New Item menu and click Point Symbol.
 A new point symbol is added to the style.

   b. _Edit the metadata:_ Click the new point symbol to highlight it.
 In the Details panel, on the Description tab, update the name of the symbol and set the appropriate category and tags.
 (If necessary, on the View tab, in the Options group, check Show Details Panel.)
 Set the key to contain country, the abbreviation for the country, and flag.
 For example, `country_US_flag`.
 The convention for the key is used in the script.
 Click Apply to save your changes.